How do you train a squad that doesn't fade?

 Pre-season Tuesdays sat at 110 percent of match game speed and pre-season Fridays at 102 percent.
 Both above match pace.
 In-season the brief shifted.
 Tuesday became 126 percent and Thursday 148 percent.
 Both well past match pace, both deliberately.
 The thinking: if the squad has rehearsed 148 percent of game speed every Thursday, 100 percent in a match feels submaximal.
 The 80 minutes is something the body has already seen at a higher intensity.

-This is the part of the program I'd defend most strongly.
+Of everything in the program, the tagging is the piece I'd rebuild first anywhere else.
 The closing-twenty number is the downstream test of it.

 What one of those days looked like